✓ Updated February 2026

 Getting Around Barbados

-Taxis are readily available, especially at the airport, hotels, and popular tourist spots.
-They offer a convenient, albeit more expensive, way to get around, particularly if you're traveling in a group or have luggage.
+Official taxis are readily available at the airport, hotels, and major tourist spots.
+They offer a comfortable and direct way to get around, especially if you have luggage or are traveling in a group.

 Rental Cars

-Renting a car provides the ultimate freedom to explore Barbados at your own pace, especially if you plan to venture off the beaten path or visit less accessible areas.
-It's ideal for longer stays and for those who prefer independent travel.
+Renting a car provides the most freedom and flexibility to explore Barbados at your own pace, especially if you plan to venture off the beaten path.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.